-Additional information concerning the Company is available through the Internet on SEDAR which may be accessed under the Company's SEDAR profile at www.sedar.com. or may be obtained by a Shareholder upon request without charge from the Company; Vancouver office located at Suite 1910 - 1030 West Georgia Street, Vancouver, British Columbia, Canada by contacting the Company at telephone number: 604-609-0006 Toll-free: 1-855-609-0006.
+Additional information concerning the Company is available through the Internet on SEDAR+ which may be accessed under the Company's SEDAR+ profile at www.sedarplus.ca or may be obtained by a Shareholder upon request without charge from the Company; Vancouver office located at Suite 1170 - 1040 West Georgia Street, Vancouver, British Columbia, Canada by contacting the Company at telephone number: 604 609-0006.
 The Company may require the payment of a reasonable charge from any person or company who is not a securityholder of the Company, who requests a copy of any such document.